karthikbaskar/AdaptiveCards/specs/DesignDiscussions/TypeAheadSearch.md

 1. SDK will leave the search request processing to the host?
 Is there a need for the host to register any pre-determined databases?
 2. Current `Filtered` choice set style support single select for static choices.
 When `choices.data` is absent in the payload.
 Do we support multi select from filtered static choices?
 3. Does developer assign ChoiceSetStyle as `Filtered` when using TypeAheadSearch?
 If not, how do we manage fallback to show static choices using existing `Filtered` ChoiceSetStyle control?
+4. What will be the loading experience while the results are being fetched?
+In Teams, a circular loader is shown in the dropdown in this case.
+5. How do we plan to handle negative responses?
+For ACv2, the SDK logs the event and resorts to a console warning to indicate the invoke has failed.
+6. Do we show anything if no results are fetched?
+Currently, the SDK renders an emmpty drop down if no choices are present for static typeahead.